-If you are an active-duty military or a veteran, the income threshold does not apply to you as well as other tax situations listed below such as rental income.
+If you are an active-duty military or a veteran, the income threshold does not apply to you.

 The following tax situations may disqualify you from our services:

 Income from foreign sources, rental property, or Schedule K-1s

 Registered domestic partners who want to file jointly

 Specific business expenses:

 - Any cancellation of debt where the taxpayer filed bankrupt or was insolvent immediately before the debt was canceled

 - International students or nonresident aliens who: